boldport/ScarabCode/README.md

 Microcontroller firmware for Boldport's Scarab
 ==============================================

-This code is for use with the Scarab project created by Boldport.
+This code is for use with the Scarab project created by [Boldport](https://boldport.com).

-The target is Microchip's ATtiny1614.
-The assumed development environment is MPLAB-X v5.30 or greater with the XC8 compiler.
+The target is Microchip's [ATtiny1614](https://www.microchip.com/wwwproducts/en/ATtiny1614).
+The project is set up to be opened using MPLAB-X v5.30 or greater, together with the XC8 compiler.

 Programming
 -----------